Who We Are

 Ann M. Ravel was a member of the Federal Election Commission from 2013 to 2017, where she served as both Chair and Vice-Chair.
 Previously, Ms. Ravel served as Chair of the California Fair Political Practices Commission, where she helped create the States' Unified Network (SUN) Center, a web-based center for sharing information on campaign finance.
-Before joining the FPPC, she served as a Deputy Assistant Attorney General for the United States Department of Justice; she also worked as an attorney in the Santa Clara County Counsel's Office from 1998 until 2009.
+Before joining the FPPC, she served as a Deputy Assistant Attorney General for the United States Department of Justice; she also served as the Santa Clara County Counsel from 1998 until 2009.
 In 2014, she was named a California Attorney of the Year by California Lawyer magazine for her work in Government law, and in 2007, the State Bar of California named Ms. Ravel Public Attorney of the Year for her contributions to public service.
 Ms. Ravel received her B.A. from the University of California, Berkeley and her J.D. from the University of California, Hastings College of the Law.

 Advisory Board Members